ZPRP24Z/pyndoc/README.md

 ![Readthedocs build status](https://readthedocs.org/projects/pyndoc/badge/?version=latest&style=flat)

-*Pyndoc* will be a CLI for conversion of markup languages, functioning effectively as an alternative to [Pandoc](https://github.com/jgm/pandoc).
-The application will be compatible with Pandoc's Abstract Syntax Tree (AST).
+*Pyndoc* is a CLI for conversion of markup languages, functioning effectively as an alternative to [Pandoc](https://github.com/jgm/pandoc).

 The primary goal of the project is to make the CLI easily extensible in terms of new formats.